brianmueller/cssi-curriculum/_lessons/git/1-github-student-walkthrough.md

 ---
   layout: post
-  title: 1-github-student-walkthrough
+  title: Github Walkthrough
   language: git
 ---

-#  Intro to Github Student Walkthrough

 #### Motivation
 How many of you have used Google Docs?
 It’s a great way to store documents online and makes it easy to collaborate with other people.
 It works best for files like word documents and spreadsheets, but it isn’t equipped to store code.

 Thankfully, there’s GitHub, which is basically the Google Docs of code.
 It allows developers to save code, go back to previous versions and even work on code at the same time.

 Forking and cloning is a huge part of a developer workflow, so we wanted to teach you guys how it actually works.

 #### Forking and Cloning
 A repository is simply a place where the history of your work is stored like a folder on Google Drive.
 When you make a new copy of someone else's work, this is called forking.
 Let's practice.

 We're going to fork the Spoon-Knife repository.

 * Click [here](https://github.com/octocat/Spoon-Knife) to open a new tab with the repo.
 * Click “Fork” button to copy the GitHub repository